AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/navigation-routing.md

     ":type": "wknd-spa-angular/components/header"
     ```

     The hierarchical nature of the AEM pages are modeled in the JSON that can be used to populate a navigation menu.
-Recall that the `Header` component inherits all of the functionality of the [Navigation Core Component](https://www.aemcomponents.dev/content/core-components-examples/library/core-structure/navigation.html) and the content exposed through the JSON will be automatically mapped to the Angular `@Input` annotation.
+Recall that the `Header` component inherits all of the functionality of the [Navigation Core Component](https://www.aemcomponents.dev/content/core-components-examples/library/core-structure/navigation.html) and the content exposed through the JSON is automatically mapped to the Angular `@Input` annotation.

 2. Open a new terminal window and navigate to the `ui.frontend` folder of the SPA project.
 Create a new `NavigationComponent` using the Angular CLI tool: